Free Application for Federal Student Aid (FAFSA)

 - If you have Required Documents to take action on, follow the links and submit the information to NICC as soon as possible.

-- Wait for notification (sent to your NICC email address) that your NICC Award Letter is ready to review in Self Service Financial Aid.
+- Wait for notification (sent to your NICC email address) that your NICC Offer Letter is ready to review in Self Service Financial Aid.

-- An Award Letter explains the estimated funding you may be eligible to receive.
+- The Offer Letter explains the estimated funding you may be eligible to receive.
 It is an estimate based on full-time enrollment and may change based on program of study, enrollment levels and other criteria.

 - Once you have registered for classes, any grant or scholarship money will be automatically applied to your tuition and fees.
 If students wish to use student loans to finance their education, additional steps are required to accept loans.